SenathPerera/Meme-Generator-AI/README.md

 ## Configuration

 Templates are stored in src/templates/.
 Add your own images there<br>
-Captions can be auto-generated via AI models or provided manually<br>
+Captions can be auto-generated via AI models<br>
 Output memes are saved in output/ by default<br>

 ## Dependencies

 - Listed in requirements.txt.
 Key packages include:
   - Pillow – image processing
-  - openai – for AI text generation (if enabled)
+  - openai & grok – for AI text generation (if enabled)
   - requests – API calls
   - argparse – CLI usage